-Teachers work to expand students reading and writing skills with guidance from Pearson’s Reading Street Common Core Edition.
+Teachers work to expand students reading and writing skills with guidance from McGraw Hill Wonders Program.
 Each lesson is finely tuned to the Common Core State Standards.
 The classroom environment is designed to support their learning with focused literacy work stations and teachers flexibly group students in literacy centers that engage and target both skill areas and abilities.

 The Academy uses the Collins Writing Program to emphasize and improve student writing and critical thinking skills across the curriculum using a common format and scaffolded approach to the art of writing.
 All students keep a portfolio of their written work which allows teachers, students, and parents a concrete way to monitor each student’s development.

 The research-based, math, science and technology curriculum promotes a strong focus on reasoning and conceptual skills.
 Students who are exposed to reasoning skills early on become more confident, independent learners.
 Students are able to develop a deeper understanding of the mathematical concepts and apply the skills learned in everyday life.

 Teachers are guided by Bridges Math Program which fully aligns to the Massachusetts Common Core State Standards.
 Lessons, which are differentiated by grade level, feature guiding questions to assess student’s understanding of the subject.
 The curriculum includes a technology platform for teachers and students to engage in problem-based interactive learning.
 To learn more, you can visit our math coaching site here.

 To ensure students are ready for their next chapter, teachers utilize the Next Generation Science Standards to plan their lessons and measure students progress.

 Campuses utilize the Massachusetts state digital literacy and computer science standards.
 In addition to computer science, the standards include updated expectations for digital literacy, such as appropriate online behavior, evaluating sources for accuracy and bias and the importance of reporting cyberbullying.